 The Fool's Tale: A Novel by Nicole Galland.
 Novel about a love triangle between a 12th century Welsh king, his queen, and his court jester.

 The Brothers of Gwynedd: The Legend of the First True Prince of Wales by Edith Pargeter.
-Llewelyn, prince of Gwynedd, dreams of a Wales united against the English, but first he must combat enemies nearer home.
-Originally published in the 1970s as four individual novels (Sunrise in the West, The Dragon at Noonday, The Hounds of Sunset, and Afterglow and Nightfall.)
+Llewelyn, prince of Gwynedd, dreams of a united Wales.
+Originally published as four individual novels (Sunrise in the West, The Dragon at Noonday, The Hounds of Sunset, and Afterglow and Nightfall.)